§ 01 Business Overview

 | Q4 2025 | ~$1.28B (quarter) | ~70% |

 Gross margins have reached 82%, with operating margins hitting 31.6% in Q4 2025.
 U.S. commercial revenue, the highest-growth segment, grew 121% year-over-year in Q3 2025.
 ROIC stands at an extraordinary 271%.
-The company carries almost no debt, with a debt-to-equity ratio of just 0.03, and holds over $5 billion in cash.
-The balance sheet is clean.
+The company carries almost no debt.
+Debt-to-equity is 0.03 and they hold over $5 billion in cash.

 The one number that stops you cold: the stock trades at a P/E of roughly 238x at a price of about $152, against a 52-week range of $66 to $207.
 The software sector average P/E sits around 35 to 40x.
 Palantir trades at roughly 6x that.